kottster/kottster/docs/docs/table/configuration/api.md

 The `defineTableController` function sets up server-side endpoint to handle request from the page with the table component.
 It connects to a database and defines what data available for the table and how it behaves.
 It also allows to define configuration for nested tables.

-By default, all settings are stored in a `settings.json` file located next to the page file.
+By default, all table pages generated with visual editor will contain a `settings.json` file.
 This file contains configuration for the main table and its nested tables.
 It allows you to edit table settings using the visual editor.

 Example of files for the table page for `users` table: